 Since each ride virtually forms a circle, riders can stay at the same campsite two nights in a row.
 “On three of the islands, we stayed for two days, so we were able to drop off our gear at the campsite and then go around the island without our gear,” Williams says.

-To plan a trip to the San Juan Islands, begin by visiting www.travelsanjuan.com/bikes.
+To begin planning a trip to the San Juan Islands, go to visitsanjuans.com.

 Trying to ride around in Colville National Forest goes something like this: Take a left at that tall tree; look for the tiny numbered sign; expect trails to end randomly.

-OTM bike columnist John Speare has undertaken the task of finding and mapping what isn’t generally findable or mapped: the forest’s best bike rides.
+Spokane cyclist John Speare, and former Out There Everyday Cyclist columnist, has undertaken the task of finding and mapping what isn’t generally findable or mapped: the forest’s best bike rides.

 “One pain in the arse about riding in National Forests is that generally you are following old logging roads, which were not optimized to provide connectivity in a predictable and grid-like fashion,” he wrote on his Cycling Spokane blog after a ride there last fall.
 “Add to that the fact that there’s just not a single good authoritative online map for most of these areas.”